nunq/xpowerpredict/readme.md

 depending on the aspect ratio of your phone, you might want to adjust `lframe_width` and `rframe_width`.

+currently, the script needs to be restarted each rotation, see #3

 happy _VEEEEMO_

 ### when to press the buttons